se-edu/addressbook-level2/README.md

   programmer (but a very bad programmer :-).
 * In particular, inlining methods can worsen the code quality fast.

+### Work in a 1kLoc code base`[LO-1KLoC]`

+#### Ex : Enhance the code
+Enhance the Addressbook to prove that you can successfully work in a codebase of 1KLoC.

+Some suggested enhancements:

+* Make the `find` command case insensitive e.g. `find john` should match `John`
+* Add a `sort` command that can list the persons in alphabetical order
+* Add an `edit` command that can edit properties of a specific person

 -----------------------------------------------------------------------------------------------------
 # Contributors

 * [Jeffry Hartanto](http://github.com/jeffryhartanto) : Created a ToDo app that was used as the basis for this code.
 * [Leow Yijin](http://github.com/yijinl) : Main developer for the first version of the AddressBook-level1
 * [Damith C. Rajapakse](http://www.comp.nus.edu.sg/~damithch) : Project Advisor

 -----------------------------------------------------------------------------------------------------
 # Contact us

 * **Bug reports, Suggestions** : Post in our [issue tracker](https://github.com/se-edu/addressbook-level1/issues) if you noticed bugs or have suggestions on how to improve.
 * **Contributing** : We welcome pull requests.